I Had No Idea My HSA Could Pay for All This — Here’s What I Found

 Suddenly, I was looking at a list of HSA-eligible items I never knew existed.
 Not just prescriptions.
 Not just doctor visits.

 The more I read, the more I couldn't believe what I'd been missing.
-Smartwatches — HSA eligible.
+Smart watches — HSA eligible.
 Smart scale — HSA eligible.
-The supplements we'd been buying based on our lab results — HSA eligible.
-The Supergoop sunscreen sitting on my bathroom counter — HSA eligible.
+The supplements our labs pointed us toward — HSA eligible.
+The Supergoop! sunscreen sitting on my bathroom counter — HSA eligible.

-Before we go on, here is a quick overview for anyone who isn't fully familiar with how HSAs work.
+Before we go on, here is a quick overview for anyone who isn't fully familiar with how Health Savings Accounts (HSAs) work.

 The triple tax advantage:

-• Money grows tax-free while it sits in the account
+Money can be invested and grows tax-free while it sits in the account

 No other account does all three.
 Not a 401k.
 Not an IRA.
 Not a Roth.
 The HSA is the only true triple-tax-advantage account available to everyday people.

-What most people don't know: The IRS defines a qualified medical expense as anything that diagnoses, treats, mitigates, or prevents a physical or mental condition.
-Find more information from the IRS here.
+What do you use an HSA for?
+HSA funds can be used for qualified medical expenses.
+The IRS defines a qualified medical expense as anything that diagnoses, treats, mitigates, or prevents a physical or mental condition.
 That definition is broader than most people realize — and it gets even broader when you add something called a Letter of Medical Necessity.

 What is a Letter of Medical Necessity?
-An LMN is a document from a licensed healthcare provider that connects a specific product to a documented medical need.
+An LMN is a document issued by a licensed healthcare provider that links a specific product to a documented medical need.
 With an LMN on file, a purchase that wouldn't normally qualify — such as certain supplements, wearables, or fitness equipment — becomes a qualified medical expense eligible for HSA reimbursement.
+Read more here.

 Once we understood exactly what was covered by our HSA, we started using it immediately.
 Here's what we've qualified for so far: